Ghana captain Andre Ayew to join Nottingham Forest on six-month deal

 The former Swansea and West Ham player would be Forest's 29th signing since their return to the Premier League.

-Ayew began his career at Marseille and spent two years with the Hammers.
-Ayew, whose career began at Marseille, had two spells with Swansea either side of his two-year stay with the Hammers.
+Ayew had two spells with Swansea either side of his two-year stay with the Hammers.
 He scored 21 goals in 89 Premier League games for both clubs.

 He has spent the last one and a half years playing in Qatar.
 Ayew had a very impressive goalscoring record for them, scoring 22 goals in 39 appearances.
 Ayew won the domestic double in his first season.